shapiromatron/hawc/docs/source/deployment.rst

 - ``HAWC_SESSION_DURATION`` [int, default 604800 seconds or 1 week].
 The length of a HAWC user-session.
 After this duration is exceeded, the user must login for a new session.
 - ``HAWC_AUTH_PROVIDERS`` [pipe-separated str of hawc.constants.AuthProvider, default "django"].
 A list of providers which can be used for authentication.
 One or more providers can be used and pipe separated.
     - The "django" authentication provider means accounts can be created in hawc and passwords are managed in hawc
-    - The "external" authentication provider assumes an upstream server handles authentication and returns appropriate user metadata for integration with HAWC via ``/user/login/wam/``.
+    - The "external" authentication provider assumes an upstream server handles authentication and returns appropriate user metadata for integration via ``/user/login/wam/``.
+If used, ``hawc.apps.myuser.views.ExternalAuth.get_user_metadata`` requires a custom implementation.
 - ``HAWC_LOGOUT_REDIRECT`` [str, optional].
 URL to redirect to after logout.
 Defaults to the homepage of hawc; this may need to be modified with some authentication providers.